Thank you for your interest in volunteering. Every volunteer helps makes homeownership and home preservation possible!

 - In the past we have had groups provide meals and snacks on the work site, create entrance floor mats for the homes, and raise funds through making small donations daily in our house banks.
 Also popular are tours of our construction sites and having someone make a presentation about Habitat’s work in a classroom.

-- Contact Catherine Brown at email@example.com or 414-316-5620 to learn more about how youth can get involved!
+- Contact Debbie Olguin at firstname.lastname@example.org or 414-316-5620 to learn more about how youth can get involved!